 ESPN, Inc. today announces the full launch of its multi-platform, multi-language and multi-country global football brand, ESPNFC.
-Initially launched as a preview in April for Euro 2012, ESPNFC today officially debuts ahead of the start of the Barclays Premier League.
-ESPNFC will cover all major leagues and competitions worldwide.
+Initially launched as a preview in April for Euro 2012, ESPNFC today officially debuts ahead of the start of the Barclays Premier League, covering all major leagues and competitions worldwide for the first time, and, expanding to TV and mobile in.

 Arne Rees, vice president of international digital media for ESPN International: “ESPN is making a big statement with today’s launch of ESPNFC.
 We are committed to the global game with a global, cross-media brand to cover it 24/7.
 ESPNFC aims to serve fans by being the leading destination for definitive football coverage worldwide and year-round whenever and wherever fans want it.”

-From today, ESPNFC makes its full debut online and on TV in the Caribbean for the first time.
-ESPNFC replaces ESPNSoccernet as the sports media company’s global football brand, bringing together all of ESPN’s global football coverage and housing them under a single multimedia brand.
+From today, ESPNFC makes its full debut online and on mobile and appears on TV for the first time.
+ESPNFC succeeds ESPNsoccernet as the sports media company’s global football brand, bringing together all of ESPN’s global football coverage and housing them under a single multimedia brand.

 ESPNFC will also provide new and unique, customizable digital opportunities for marketers who can work with ESPN to reach football fans on both a global and regional scale using ESPN’s worldwide sales teams.
-Online and on mobile ESPNFC will have the ability to detect where a fan is accessing content, and deliver locally relevant coverage, initially English and Spanish, for that region and serve that content in the native language.
-In time, the site will evolve to serve multiple languages.
+Online and on mobile, ESPNFC will have the ability to detect where a fan is accessing content, and deliver locally relevant coverage for that region.
+At launch, ESPNFC will launch in English and Spanish and will evolve over time to serve multiple languages.

-ESPNFC organizes a developing worldwide network of writers, bloggers and analysts covering the latest news and developments 24/7, regardless of where they happen in the world.
-Each Barclays Premier League club and each of mainland Europe’s leading club sides will in time have a specific blogger on ESPNFC, connecting ESPNFC readers with the latest views and insights from their club.
-ESPNFC is also developing a network of regional correspondents who will cover the latest news and stories from key soccer regions, including Spain, Italy and the regional hot-beds of football such as Manchester and London.
+ESPNFC will organize a developing worldwide network of writers, bloggers and analysts covering the latest news and developments 24/7, regardless of where they happen in the world.
+Each Barclays Premier League club and each of mainland Europe’s leading club sides, plus clubs elsewhere, will in time have a specific blogger on ESPNFC, connecting ESPNFC readers with the latest views and insights from their club.
+ESPNFC is also developing a network of correspondents who will cover the latest news and stories from key football regions, initially including Spain, Italy and the regional hot-beds of football such as Manchester and London.
 Furthermore, fans can access a line-up of new big-name writers across multiple-platforms.
 They include: